onlinecrash24/pve-zfs-tool/README.md

 2. Get your Chat ID via [@userinfobot](https://t.me/userinfobot) or [@getidsbot](https://t.me/getidsbot)
 3. For group notifications, add the bot to the group and use the group Chat ID (starts with `-100`)
 4. Enter Bot Token and Chat ID in the Notifications settings
+5. Click "Send Test" to verify

 ### Gotify
 1. Set up a [Gotify](https://gotify.net/) server
 2. Create an application in Gotify and copy the app token
 3. Enter the server URL and token in the Notifications settings
+4. Click "Send Test" to verify

 ## Configuration